Content

 Please note that, except in rare circumstances, binary patches are not produced for individual vulnerabilities.
 To obtain the binary fix for a particular vulnerability you should upgrade to an Apache Tomcat® version where that vulnerability has been fixed.

-Lists of security problems fixed in released versions of Apache Tomcat are available:
+Lists of security problems fixed in currently supported versions of Apache Tomcat are available:

-Lists of security problems fixed in versions of Apache Tomcat that may be downloaded from the archives are also available:
+Lists of security problems fixed in versions of Apache Tomcat that have reached end of life and may be downloaded from the archives are also available:

 Reporting New Security Problems with Tomcat